stefanhans/distributed-contexting/how/PITCHME.md

 ### Distributed Contexting

 - connect peers with matching context |
-- functions define binary representations
-- one strand of bits represents information
+- functions define binary representations <br> one strand of bits represents information
 - one strand of bits represents relevance
 - in the binary tree of permutations |
-- resides the peers as routers
+- the peers build an overlay-network

 ---